37th Division (United Kingdom): History

-Formed as part of the Sixth New Army (K6) - the last of wave of such divisions organised under Lord Kitchener - the division was established at Andover, Hampshire as the "44th Division" in mid-March 1915.
-Despite the success in raising the 10th Irish Division, delays in recruitment in southern Ireland saw the 44th Division take the place of the 16th (Irish) Division in the Second New Army.
+Formed as part of the Sixth New Army (K6) - the last wave of such divisions organised under Field Marshal Lord Kitchener - the division was established at Andover, Hampshire, as the "44th Division" in mid-March 1915.
+Despite the success in raising the 10th (Irish) Division, delays in recruitment in southern Ireland saw the 44th Division take the place of the 16th (Irish) Division in the Second New Army.
 The 44th thus was redesignated as the "37th Division."
 This included a renumbering of its constituent brigades from the 131st, 132nd, and 133rd to the 110th, 111th, and 112th.

-The division's three infantry brigades were composed of the following battalions; the 6th, 7th, 8th, and 9th Leicestershire Regiment in the 110th Brigade, the 10th and 13th Royal Fusiliers, 13th King's Royal Rifle Corps, and 13th Rifle Brigade in the 111th Brigade, and the 11th Warwick, 6th Bedford, 8th East Lancashire, and 10th North Lancashire Regiments in the 112th Brigade.
+The division's three infantry brigades were composed of the following battalions; the 6th, 7th, 8th, and 9th Leicestershire Regiment in the 110th Brigade, the 10th and 13th Royal Fusiliers, 13th King's Royal Rifle Corps, and 13th Rifle Brigade in the 111th Brigade, and the 11th Royal Warwickshire Regiment, 6th Bedfordshire Regiment, 8th East Lancashire Regiment, and 10th Loyal North Lancashire Regiment in the 112th Brigade.
 The 9th North Staffordshire Regiment provided the divisional pioneer battalion.
-The divisional artillery had been raised for the original 31st and 32nd Divisions, which were broken up before being completed.
-The 37th Division's field ambulances (48th, 49th, and 50th) joined from the 16th Irish Division by June 1915.
+The divisional artillery had been raised for the original 31st and 32nd divisions, which were broken up before being completed.
+The 37th Division's field ambulances (48th, 49th, and 50th) joined from the 16th Division by June 1915.

 As a result of pushing for a rapid deployment, using unallocated battalions from the first three waves of New Army battalions alongside groups of K6 officers and men, the division was diverse in experience and training within the New Army.
-By 12 April 1915, the division marshalled on Salisbury Plain and its newly appointed commander, Major-General Count Edward Gleichen headquartered at Andover.
-Gleichen's experience included commanding the 15th Brigade in the regular 5th Division during the opening British Expeditionary Force (B.E.F.) campaign of 1914.
+By 12 April 1915, the division marshalled on Salisbury Plain and its newly appointed commander, Major-General Count Edward Gleichen, a former infantry brigade commander in the original British Expeditionary Force of 1914, headquartered at Andover, Hampshire.
+Gleichen's experience included commanding the 15th Infantry Brigade in the 5th Division during the opening campaigns fought by the original BEF of 1914.